 Initiatives to Reduce Food Loss and Waste

-Kagome endorses Sustainable Development Goal 12 "halve food waste and reduce food loss by 2030."
+Kagome endorses Sustainable Development Goal 12 "By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses."
 We have also established this as our own goal and toward this end we are working to reduce food loss by improving the accuracy of production volume, eliminating quality defects, developing products with longer use-by dates, labeling use-by dates with year and month, and utilizing food banks.